-There’s no doubt Phoenix Children’s Hospital is a special place.
+There’s no doubt Phoenix Children’s is a special place.
 In our “Only at Phoenix Children’s” series, we’re highlighting some of the people, places and things that make Phoenix Children’s extraordinary.
 And there’s no better place to start than with the first face many of our patient families see as they enter Phoenix Children’s main campus: security guard Anthony Bragg.

 Anthony Bragg has been a fixture at Phoenix Children’s since 2013.
 His job title and name badge say “security guard,” but Anthony considers his job to be so much more than that.

 “Security is what I do, but love is who I am,” he says.
 “My purpose is love, comfort and encouragement.”

 And there’s no doubt Anthony brings the love.
 At any point in his shift, he can be seen making people laugh, giving hugs, doing a happy dance, praying with families or simply flashing his infectious smile at everyone who passes by.
 He considers it not only his job but his calling.

 “There's good days, and there's bad days, of course,” he says.
 “But if I can be something of a light, if I can just keep [patient families] encouraged as they go through this journey, then I am grateful for that.
 God gave me the mindset and attitude to do what I do.”

 We sat down with Anthony to learn more about his story and find out what makes him tick.
 Here are five facts we found out about Anthony Bragg:

 I don’t care what type of mood I’m in or what’s going on in my life, I will never, ever go to work with anything but a smile on my face.
 When I hit the campus and close my car door behind me, I am focused on spreading that love and kindness.

 That’s it.Anthony Bragg